gulIbrahimi/Business_Vendor_Data_Analysis_and_Visualization/README.md

 ## 🧾 Getting Started

-### 1. Clone the repo
+### Clone the repo

-git clone
+- git clone
-cd my_vendor
+- cd my_vendor

 ## Upcoming Power BI Report

 A fully interactive Power BI dashboard will be added to this repo, visualizing:

-KPI cards (Gross Profit, Unsold Value, Total Vendors)
+- KPI cards (Gross Profit, Unsold Value, Total Vendors)

-Vendor ranking tables with slicers
+- Vendor ranking tables with slicers

-Pareto contribution curves
+- Pareto contribution curves

-Unsold capital by product or category
+- Unsold capital by product or category

 ### 📌 Stay tuned — .pbix file and dashboard screenshots will be included.

-*Contact*
+### Contact

-Made with love by Gul Amiz Ibrahimi
+- Made with love by Gul Amiz Ibrahimi
-Feel free to reach out via LinkedIn or raise an issue for feedback.
+- Feel free to reach out via LinkedIn or raise an issue for feedback.